-Large trucks have a much harder time seeing the cars, bicyclists and pedestrians around them due to the design of their vehicles.
-These blind spots where truck drivers cannot see cars or passenger vehicles are a major issue in highway accidents, however the areas where a bicyclist or pedestrian cannot be seen by a truck driver are even larger.
-This becomes increasingly dangerous on city streets and rural roads where cyclist and pedestrians are more likely to be present.
+Large trucks have a much harder time seeing the cars, bicyclists, and pedestrians around them due to the design of their vehicles.
+These blind spots where truck drivers cannot see cars or passenger vehicles are a significant issue in highway accidents.
+However, the areas where a trucker cannot see a bicyclist or pedestrian are even more extensive.
+This problem becomes increasingly dangerous on city streets and rural roads where cyclist and pedestrians are more likely to be present.

-Large trucks, especially semi-trailer trucks, will not be able to see bicyclists that are riding along side of them, directly in front of them or directly behind them.
-These blind spots are much larger than with a car since the bicyclist is much smaller.
-This is extremely dangerous when a truck is turning and cannot see the bicyclist on its left or right.
+Large trucks, especially semi-trailer trucks, will not be able to see bicyclists that are riding alongside them, directly in front of them or directly behind them.
+These blind spots are much larger than with a car since the bicyclist is much smaller and extremely dangerous when a truck is turning and cannot see the bicyclist on its left or right.

 Semi-Truck Collisions at Intersections: Who is to blame?

 One of the most dangerous areas a bicyclist or pedestrian can encounter a large truck is at an intersection.
-Right turning trucks will not be able to see pedestrians or cyclist on their right that may be attempting to cross a street that a truck is turning onto.
+Right turning truck drivers will not be able to see pedestrians or cyclist on their right who may be attempting to cross a street that a commercial vehicle is turning.
 While the pedestrian or cyclist may have the right-of-way and the truck most likely will be at fault for the accident if they hit them, these types of accidents are often deadly for those on the ground.

 Another issue with large trucks is a large turning ratio.
 Although the pedestrian or cyclist may think they are not in the path of a turning truck, these large vehicles can swing into other lanes as they try to turn right or left.
 Unsuspecting victims can suddenly find the back end of a large truck suddenly right where they are walking or riding.